Black and Decker EPC18CAK Cordless Drill UK Review

 My Conclusion & Recommendation

-Two or three years ago I would have recommended this drill to you.
+Two or three years ago we would have recommended this drill to you.
 If you can find it cheap somewhere and just need a basic drill, then it is not a bad option.
 The reality is though, that in my opinion there are many better models available on the UK market.

 Hopefully you found this review useful anyway.
 If this is not the Black and Decker drill for you, then why not check out our top 10 list of Black and Decker drills, by clicking here.